Belgium in the Eurovision Song Contest 2007

-Belgium participated in the Eurovision Song Contest 2007 with the song "Love Power" written by Paul Curtiz and Wakas Ashiq.
-The song was performed by the band The KMG's, which was internally selected by the Walloon broadcaster Radio Télévision Belge de la Communauté Française (RTBF) in February 2007 to represent the nation at the 2007 contest in Helsinki, Finland.
+Belgium was represented at the Eurovision Song Contest 2007 with the song "Love Power", written by Paul Curtiz and Wakas Ashiq, and performed by the band The KMG's.
+The Belgian participating broadcaster, Walloon Radio-télévision belge de la Communauté française (RTBF), internally selected its entry for the contest.
 The song, "Love Power", was released on 23 February 2007 and officially presented to the public on 26 February 2007.
 This was the first time that a Walloon entry was performed in English at the Eurovision Song Contest.

 Belgium competed in the semi-final of the Eurovision Song Contest which took place on 10 May 2007.
 Performing during the show in position 24, "Love Power" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Belgium placed twenty-sixth out of the 28 participating countries in the semi-final with 14 points.